tyssyt/Frontier/README.md

 The specified functions need to exist in the type of the field.
 The selected functions are copied into the current class, and calling them delegates the call to the field.

-Furthermore, '*' is also a valid name selector that copies all functions and additionally will allow the current type to be cast to the type of the field.
+Furthermore, '\*' is also a valid name selector that copies all functions and additionally will allow the current type to be cast to the type of the field.
-Finally, '*\' followed by a comma seperated list of function names will delegate all but the specified functions.
+Finally, '\*\\' followed by a comma seperated list of function names will delegate all but the specified functions.

+The [Delegate Test](https://github.com/tyssyt/Frontier/blob/master/src/test/resources/Parser/Main/Delegate.front) shows examples pf using delegate.

 ### Functions
 Function declarations have the form: